Zander Albertson

 About

 I study the sociocultural dimensions of environmental problems and the politics of environmental knowledge.
 Understanding the environment as a medium through which larger debates play out, I am especially interested in the ways nature acquires meaning and becomes legible in social and technical contexts.
-My teaching centers around cultivating students capable of engaging problems characterized by competing values, environmental change, and incomplete knowledge.
+Many of my courses examine contested resource spaces in the American West through the use of extended case studies and discussion.

-I teach courses in environmental politics and history, physical geography, and the American West.
+I teach courses in environmental politics and history, water resources, and physical geography.

 Education